 I was determined to not allow my life to end.
-I made a decision to not only survive, but to thrive.
+I made a decision to not only survive but to thrive.

 That whisper led to me picking up one book, then another, then another.
 I eventually landed on Dark Side of the Light Chasers by Debbie Ford.
 Debbie may have downloaded that book from her inner guidance, but it was delivered directly to my heart.

-A couple of years ago I began training with The Empowerment Partnership, where I learned how to communicate with my unconscious mind using NLP (neurolinguistic programming) and Hypnotherapy.
-I also trained in Mental and Emotional Release® therapy, a technique that allows you to release the baggage of the past.
-All this training has helped me move powerfully forward and step into the Fiercely Fresh Life I was meant to be living.
-And that's what I am here to help others do too.
+Next, I began training with The Empowerment Partnership, where I learned how to communicate with my unconscious mind using NLP (neurolinguistic programming) and Hypnotherapy.
+And I trained in Mental and Emotional Release® therapy, a technique that allows you to release the baggage of the past in a matter of minutes.
+Since then I’ve also begun training in the ancient Hawaiian system of healing and spiritual development using energy called Huna.

-Now I get to help people rediscover who they truly are so they too can embrace their wholeness.
+Now I get to help others rediscover who they truly are so they too can embrace their wholeness.
 I get to help them clear the bridge between where they are and where they want to be.
 I help them recognize limiting beliefs and excuses so they can take action in their lives.
-Together we create their Fiercely Fresh Life, and a bright future for us all.
+Together, we create their Fiercely Fresh Life and a bright future for us all.